snehapatel6039/MyProjects/README.md

 # MyProjects
 I have created this project to demonstrate my ability to understand and solve problems as well as code their solutions mostly in JAVA.

-## ATM machines
+## ATM machine
-Basic program for ATM machines.
+Basic program for ATM machine.
 ## TreeTraversal
 Program to implement types of traversals techniques.
 ## ZerosInFactorial